sinefunc/proton/manual/introduction/getting_started.md

 Building HTML files
 -------------------

-The `hyde start` webserver is good for local development, but when it's time to deploy your site, you will need to build your files.
-This process outputs raw HTML files for your entire site (for the dynamic files), with Hyde translating any files that need translation (e.g., HAML and ERB files).
+The `proton start` webserver is good for local development, but when it's time to deploy your site, you will need to build your files.
+This process outputs raw HTML files for your entire site (for the dynamic files), with Proton translating any files that need translation (e.g., HAML and ERB files).

 Build your files by typing this in the command prompt:

-    $ hyde build
+    $ proton build

 This will create a folder called `public/` where the built files are stored.
 You can now deploy this folder to your webserver.